trimstray/nginx-admins-handbook/README.md

   > Rule of thumb: If much time is spent blocked on I/O, worker processes should be increased further.

-  > I think for high load proxy servers (also standalone servers) interesting value is `ALL_CORES - 1`.
+  > I think for high load proxy servers (also standalone servers) interesting value is `ALL_CORES - 1` (or more) because if you're running NGINX with other critical services on the same server, you're just going to thrash the CPUs with all the context switching required to manage all of those processes.

   Official NGINX documentation say: